searica/MoreVanillaBuildPrefabs/README.md

 # MoreVanillaBuildPrefabs
 MoreVanillaBuildPrefabs is a Valheim mod to make all vanilla prefabs buildable with the hammer (survival way) while allowing you to configure the requirements to build them.
+It also now has ServerSync!

 ### Acknowledgements
 This mod was inspired by MoreVanillaBuilds by Galathil and PotteryBarn by ComfyMods and the core functionality of the code is based on those two mods.
+Thanks to blaxxun-boop for creating ServerSync.

 ## Key Feature
 Because all the added build pieces are pre-existing vanilla prefabs, any pieces you build with this mod will persist in your world even if you uninstall the mod.
 This means that pieces you build on a server will also be visible for players without the mod and any builds using the pieces from this mod will load for players without the mod.

 ## Instructions
 If you are using a mod manager for Thunderstore simply install the mod from there and skip to step 3 below.

-If you are not using a mod manager then, you need a modded instance of Valheim (BepInEx) and Jötunn plugin installed.
+If you are not using a mod manager then, you need a modded instance of Valheim (BepInEx) and the Jötunn plugin installed.

 1. Download the MoreVanillaBuildPrefabs.dll from the Publish/Thunderstore directory.
 2. Place the MoreVanillaBuildPrefabs.dll into your BepInEx\plugins folder